-- 9.1 A considerable rise in the number of accidents this year was recorded; however this was mainly attributable to accidents to members of the public at Ribblesdale Pool, slips, trips and falls. - 9.2 The Department for Work and Pensions, Job Centre Plus, have collaborated with the Council in identifying and dealing with potentially violent or aggressive persons. - 9.3 The waste management and recycling industry has grown rapidly over the past decade in response to the environmental challenge.
-Unfortunately, it remains an industry with a poor health and safety performance with fatality rates reaching over ten times the all industry average second only to agriculture. - 9.4 Local authorities continue to have a major role to play in reducing these high rates of fatal injury, and the high rates of other injuries which accompany them.
+- 9.1 A fall in the number of accidents this year was recorded; however there was a serious assault on a member of staff who required hospital treatment. - 9.2 The Department for Work and Pensions, Job Centre Plus, have collaborated proactively with the council in identifying and dealing with potentially violent or aggressive persons. - 9.3 The waste management and recycling industry has grown rapidly over the past decade in response to the environmental challenge.
+Unfortunately, it remains an industry with a poor health and safety performance with fatality rates reaching over ten times the all industry average second only to agriculture.

+- 9.4 Local authorities continue to have a major role to play in reducing these high rates of fatal injury, and the high rates of other injuries which accompany them.
 They are the clients for this work if it is contracted out, and are the direct employers if the service is delivered in-house.
 HSE is very aware of the competing pressures on local authorities.
-One key principle is that there is no need for this to be seen as a trade-off meeting recycling targets and achieving improvement in health and safety performance are compatible and complimentary goals. - 9.5 Effective management and monitoring of safe working practices is essential in maintaining standards.
-The in-house collection and disposal of paper waste re-

-- introduced manual handling of sacks to our systems and close supervision is key in managing this risk. - 9.6 Effective leaders and line managers know the risks their organisation faces, ranks them in order of importance and takes action to control them, risk profiling.
-The range of risks goes beyond health and safety risks to include quality, environmental and asset damage, but issues in one area could impact in another. - 9.7 The attitude, behaviour and visible example of leadership at Chief Executive and Director level must permeate throughout management and supervisory levels.
-They must have the skills, knowledge, abilities and resources to do their jobs effectively and efficiently.
-Senior managers have significant health and safety duties and responsibilities and these must be discharged effectively in order to maintain and improve health, safety and welfare standards and to control the Council's risks at a legally and morally acceptable level.
+One key principle is that there is no need for this to be seen as a trade-off meeting recycling targets and achieving improvement in health and safety performance remain compatible and complimentary goals. - 9.5 Effective management and monitoring of safe working practices is essential in maintaining standards.
+The in-house collection and disposal of paper waste re-introduced manual handling of sacks to our systems and close supervision is key in managing this risk. - 9.6 Effective leaders and line managers know the risks their organisation faces, ranks them in order of importance and takes action to control them, risk profiling.
+The range of risks goes beyond health and safety risks to include quality, environmental and asset damage, but issues in one area could impact in another. - 9.7 Competence is the ability to undertake responsibilities and perform activities to a recognised standard on a regular basis.
+It combines practical and theoretical skills, knowledge and experience.
+The competence of individuals is vital, whether they are employers, managers, supervisors, employees or contractors, especially those with safety-critical roles and the application of National Occupational Standards can ensure they recognise the risks in their activities and can apply the right measures to control and manage those risks.
+The council should strive to ensure these standards are upheld through the recruitment, selection and training process, a suitable training needs matrix is included at Appendix 1. - 9.8 A positive safety culture comes from those at the top of the organisation, this will permeate throughout management and supervisory levels to front line staff and operatives, maintaining and continuously improving health, safety and welfare standards and controlling the Council's risks at a legally and morally acceptable level.